mProjectsCode/obsidian-meta-bind-plugin-docs/src/content/docs/guides/bindTargets.md

 storagePath#property
 ```

-The following bind targets will always use the current file as the storage path.
+The following bind targets will always use the containing file as the storage path.
+Containing file means the file the bind target or field, that the bind target is part of, is in.

 ```meta-bind
 property

 storageType^property
 ```

+### Default Values Example

 This means that the following bind targets are **equivalent**, assuming the current file is `Test Note`.